Table of Contents

 This box should be only filled out when filing Copy A and when the annual statement (Copy B of the form) is sent to the recipient.
 See Statement to Recipient, earlier.

 Enter the unique identification number code.
 Enter “A” for account number, “C” for CUSIP number, and “O” if the unique identification number is not an account number or a CUSIP number, such as a self-provided identification number.
-If you checked the first box under Form 1097-BTC issuer, and a CUSIP number is assigned to the bond(s), enter “C.” If no CUSIP number is assigned to the bond(s) and you checked the first box under Form 1097-BTC issuer, use the account number as the unique identifier and enter “A”or “O” if you are using any other unique identifying number.
+If you checked the first box under Form 1097-BTC issuer, and a CUSIP number is assigned to the bond(s), enter “C.” If no CUSIP number is assigned to the bond(s) and you checked the first box under Form 1097-BTC issuer, use the account number as the unique identifier and enter “A” or “O” if you are using any other unique identifying number.
 See Box 2b.
-Unique Identifier, next.
+Unique Identifier next.

 The unique identification number is assigned by the Form 1097-BTC issuer and is limited to 39 alphanumeric characters.
 It can be the account number, CUSIP number, or any other unique identification number by which you track the bond transactions.

-For a bond issuer filing the 2015 Form 1097-BTC for a bond, the unique identification number must start with the CUSIP number(s), if available, and may be expanded by the account number or any other self-provided number(s).
+For a bond issuer (or its agent) filing the 2016 Form 1097-BTC for a bond, the unique identification number must start with the CUSIP number(s), if available, and may be expanded by the account number or any other self-provided number(s).
 If a CUSIP number was not issued for the bond, the bond issuer may use or devise its own unique identifier, preferably the account number or other reference number by which you track and account for the bond transaction.
 A recipient of a Form 1097-BTC that issues its own Form 1097-BTC to further distribute the credit may use or devise its own unique identifier using whatever means it deems best.

 Enter code “101” for clean renewable energy bonds issued under section 54.
 Enter code “199” for all other bonds.